pingcap/docs-cn/storage-engine/titan-configuration.md

 ### `min-blob-size`

 You can use [`min-blob-size`](/tikv-configuration-file.md#min-blob-size) to set the threshold for the value size to determine which data is stored in RocksDB and which in Titan's blob files.
-According to the test, `32KB` is a appropriate threshold that has better write throughput without scan throughput regression compared with RocksDB.
-If you want further improve write performance and accept scan performance regression, you can change the value to `1KB`.
+According to the test, `32KB` is an appropriate threshold.
+It ensures that Titan's performance does not regress compared with RocksDB.
+However, in many scenarios, this value is not optimal.
+It is recommended that you refer to [Impact of `min-blob-size` on performance](/storage-engine/titan-overview.md#impact-of-min-blob-size-on-performance) to choose an appropriate value.
+If you want to further improve write performance and can tolerate scan performance regression, you can set it to the minimum value `1KB`.

 ### `blob-file-compression` and `zstd-dict-size`